2020 - 2021 NYIC VISTA Host Application

 - provide direct services to community members;

-- engage in advocacy, lobbying and organizing activities;
+- directly engage in advocacy, lobbying, organizing, census and civic engagement activities;

 - conduct electoral activities including non-partisan voter registration;